 1. Discovery Phase: focuses on issues of unique value proposition, marketplace business model, competitors, and journey map.

-2. Development Stage: requires solving questions, such as:
+2. Development Stage: requires solving questions like:

-- custom development vs ready-made solutions
+- custom website development vs ready-made solutions

 - in-house development vs outsourcing